Putting "Love" In This Hate-Hate-Relationship

 Each day, spritz a few pumps of Feliway calming pheromone on a towel or mat and place the towel/mat into the carrier to help reduce and prevent stress.
 With pheromones a little truly goes a long way!

 (Tip: don’t spray the towel while it’s in the carrier, rather spray it out of the carrier and then wave it around to help the alcohol “carrier” dissipate (ideally 15–30 minutes before your cat goes into the crate), as it can help prevent irritation of your cat’s nasal passages.

 You can also put a little catnip in their carrier on a regular basis, or spray a little catnip oil (diluted) on their carrier towel/blanket.
 Positive associations can also be formed by feeding them treats and petting or grooming/brushing them while they’re in their carrier.
 (A carrier that also opens on the top may be easier for this, and such carriers are often also easier for getting cats in and out when at the vet, too.)

 - Play with them in and around the carrier!
 Place some of kitty’s favorite toys in their carrier.
 Do they like chasing a laser pointer, or a feather dancer-type toy?
 If so, play those games around and even in the carrier.

-Lean Treats for Cats are great for cat training — not super soft or malleable, but still easy to break.
+Cat Crave treats are great for cat training.
 They're low-cal and cats love them!

 Note: Use these treats for cats that are over 1 year old, because it's likely that their larger size and hardness may be too much for a younger cat.